Gotu Kola

 Common safety considerations include:

-• topical products may cause contact sensitivity in some individuals
+• topical products may cause contact sensitivity in some individuals, including contact dermatitis in documented case reports

 • potential interactions with sedating substances or medications metabolized by the liver have been discussed in safety reviews